Creating Accessible Classroom Resources

 PowerPoint Presentations

-Like Word documents and PDFS, accessible PowerPoints can be followed by all readers.
-Accessible PowerPoints can be easily followed by screen readers and accessed with assistive devices.
+Accessible PowerPoints can be followed by screen readers and accessed with assistive devices.
 Additionally, accessible PowerPoints have effective alt-text for images, charts, graphs, and tables as well as descriptive and functional hyperlinks.
 Importantly, accessible PowerPoints have captions or transcriptions available for any embedded video or audio.

 General formatting tips

-- Include titles on each slide to maintain the logical flow of the slide;
+• Include titles on each slide to support participants in knowing the order of information;

-- Ensure that your font is large enough to read easily (30-point type is recommended);
+• Ensure that your font is large enough to read easily (30-point type is recommended minimum) and remember how font size will be important in the context of the room where the presentation is being delivered;

-- Ensure that all websites are hyperlinked and have a descriptive title versus a long web address;
+• Ensure that all websites are hyperlinked and have a descriptive title;

 Embedding multimedia in your PowerPoint

 If you are embedding video content on your PowerPoint ensure that the content is captioned.
-When embedding audio provide transcription of the content to users.
-See “Multimedia Resources” below for further information.
+When embedding audio provide transcription of the content to users through a shareable resource.
+More information on transcripts can be found below.

 Multimedia Resources

-If you plan to use videos in your classroom instruction, make sure that videos are captioned and that captions are turned on while showing the video.
+If you plan to use video in your classroom instruction, make sure that videos are captioned and that captions are turned on while showing the video to the class (both on campus and online).
 If captioning is not available seek a video transcription.
 When using audio within your classroom make sure that transcriptions are available.
 Transcriptions should include the following:

 Multimedia resources should also include audio descriptions of any visuals present (e.g. charts, graphs) within the resource.